 Tain is a good base for those looking to explore the NC500 distilleries on the east coast of the North Coast 500.
 You are never more than a 40-minute drive from the ‘water of life’ – please ensure that your designated driver is not participating in the tasting.

 Springfield guest house has nicely decorated private rooms with bathrooms, free breakfast served at a communal kitchen table, WiFi and parking.
 Guests think it is in an excellent location too.

 Dunbius Guest House is a quiet B&B in Tain.
 Rooms are comfortable, guests rave about the baked goods and breakfast served.

 Tain luxury hotels over £300

-The elegant Glenmorangie House comes in at 5/5 on TripAdvisor down to its surroundings, attentive staff and focus on whisky!
-Rooms are grand; some with four poster beds!
+The elegant Glenmorangie House comes in at 5/5 on TripAdvisor down to its surroundings, attentive staff and focuses on whisky!
+Rooms are grand; some with four-poster beds!
 There is even a cosy snug with fire.
 Parents, childcare options may be available.
 Perfect or what?
 Image courtesy of Glenmorangie House.

 Stay in a castle on the North Coast 500

 Who said the North Coast 500 hotels we stay at have to be just hotels?
 When discussing Scottish itineraries, I am often asked- can I sleep in a castle in Scotland?
 This time I can say for sure that yes princess, you can!
 Nothing says romance like pitching up in a turret once lived in by royalty!
 I am really surprised to see how affordable these castle stays are too.
 I’ve made it my year goal to stay in one, I think I deserve it after creating this article.